Sengwamana/Bazaaro_A_Vendor_Driven-eCommerce_System/readme.md

 - Register and Explore: Register as different user roles to experience the distinct dashboards and functionalities.
 Test the shopping flow, add products, leave reviews, and make payments.

 ### screenshooot
+the main homepage
 ![image](proje3.PNG)

+### second screenshot
+what it shows is the project ui interface
 ![image](proje1.PNG)